redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 Server running on port: 8080
 ```

-We can see that the binding indeed worked and the Service Binding Operator sucessfully injected all the custom environment variables that  that we specified above in the `ServiceBindingRequest`.
+We can see that the binding indeed worked and the Service Binding Operator sucessfully injected all the custom environment variables that  that we specified above in the `ServiceBinding`.

 To create a route for the application, run the following command: